-The software is specifically designed for the following monitor sizes and working distances.
+The Sharp VA v4 & v5 software works best with the following screen/monitor sizes and working distances.

-Please see the possible effective optical viewing distances below:
+Please see the possible optical viewing distances below:

 15" Standard Monitor: 6.5 to 18.5 feet.